-To kick off our new series on the art of travel writing, we asked the award-winning photographer and travel journalist B.A.
-Van Sise, whose new book Children of Grass was recently called “startlingly original” by Joyce Carol Oates, to share his advice on telling a story from the road.
+The following advice on how to tell a travel story comes from award-winning photographer and travel journalist B.A.
+Van Sise, whose new book Children of Grass was recently called “startlingly original” by Joyce Carol Oates, and kicks off our new series on the art of telling a story from the road.

 When I was a boy, it became a monthly task for my mother to call my grandparents in Italy; it was a ritual for us, scheduled and practiced.
 Money then was worth roughly triple now, and phone calls to Italy were five dollars a minute, so it was truly a capital-o Occasion to crowd around our phone and make chit-chat.